beltram42/Dockerized-Nestjs-Postgresql-Prisma-Nextjs-setup/README.md

-# To stop + cleanup setup's containers/images:
+# To stop + cleanup containers/images:

 - after you have stopped the project w/ Ctrl + c, run: docker-compose down --rmi all